thelapfox/cpp-engine/README.md

-# MyGame
+# cpp-engine

 MyGame is a simple game engine written in C++ using OpenGL.
-It provides a basic framework for creating 2D and 3D games, including support for graphics, input, audio, and physics.
+It provides a basic framework for creating 3D games, including support for graphics, input, audio, and physics.

 ## Dependencies